GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/README.md

 We're going to create a **star schema** by extracting *dimension* tables and a *fact* table from the *staging* tables that have been created in the previous challenge.
 First you need to create another dataset and call it `dwh`.

-We have already provided the code for the dimension tables, first run the pipeline for the tag `dimension` and then create a new `fact_sales.sqlx` file in the same folder, configure it with the tag `fact` and create the fact table with the following columns:
+We have already provided the code for the dimension tables, first run the pipeline for the tag `dimension` to generate the dimension tables.
+Then create a new `fact_sales.sqlx` file in the same folder as the dimension tables, configure it with the tag `fact`, `order_date` as the partition column and `product_key` as the clustering column.
+Include the following columns in the the fact table:

 - `sales_key`  (surrogate key built out of `sales_order_id` and `sales_order_detail_id`)
-- `product_key` (surrogate key built out of `product_id`)
+- `product_key` (surrogate key built out of `product_id`, to be used for clustering)
 - `customer_key` (surrogate key built out of `customer_id`)
 - `credit_card_key` (surrogate key built out of `credit_card_id`)
 - `ship_address_key` (surrogate key built out of `ship_to_address_id`)
 - `order_status_key` (surrogate key built out of `status`)
 - `order_date_key` (surrogate key built out of `order_date`)
+- `order_date` (to be used for the partitioning)
 - `unit_price`
 - `unit_price_discount`
 - `cost_of_goods_sold` (retrieved from `stg_products` table, `standard_cost` column)